gingerbeardman/gingerbeardman.github.io/_posts/2022-05-20-bender-for-playdate.md

 Since I started spending more time on itch.io managing my Playdate games, I’d been seeing a lot more of that old game in my list of projects.

-Fridays are the day I devote to making Playdate prototypes and I thought it would be fun to make a version of Bender for Playdate.
+Fridays are the day I spend making Playdate prototypes and I thought it would be fun to make a version of Bender for Playdate.

 I made it from memory, not looking at any of the old code, and it came together pretty quickly.
 So much so that I decided to see if I could push on through and release it the same day.
 The code is pretty sloppy but I figure it was worth it.